 You’ll receive a confirmation email with the administrator link for your new Teamup calendar.
 Open the calendar with that link and take a look at the calendar settings.
 You can access the calendar settings from the blue menu in the top right corner of the calendar:

 Good to know:

 - Your administrator link is important and should be kept secure.
 Use it when you need to access calendar settings, and only share it with someone who is authorized to act as calendar administrator.
-For daily calendar use, we recommend creating a calendar link with Modify access permission for yourself (details below).
-Use your administrator link as needed to access the calendar settings.
-This will help prevent accidental changes to your calendar settings.

 Create one sub-calendar for each team member